dalath/room-sprawl/CONTRIBUTING.md

 ...

-You can contribute simply by creating a new room in the game.
+You can contribute simply by creating a new room in the game!

-# What are rooms?
+## What are rooms?
 A room has a location (x and y in a grid), a title (e.g. *"Shadowy Dining Room"*) and a description (e.g. *"Most of this room is taken up by a giant dining room table surrounded by tall chairs..."* and so on).

 A room might also contain an item (optional) or require some item to be entered (also optional).
 See How-To-Play for mer detailed information.